OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 #### Using Termux

-If you have a rooted device and have [Termux](https://play.google.com/store/apps/details?id=com.termux "Termux on Google Play") installed and have [properly configured SSH access](https://wiki.termux.com/wiki/Remote_Access#Using_the_SSH_server "Using the SSH server") on it, you should have an SFTP (SSH File Transfer Protocol) server already running on port 8022.
+If you have a rooted device, have [Termux](0x08-Testing-Tools.md#termux) installed and have [properly configured SSH access](https://wiki.termux.com/wiki/Remote_Access#Using_the_SSH_server "Using the SSH server") on it, you should have an SFTP (SSH File Transfer Protocol) server already running on port 8022.
 You may access it from your terminal:

 ```bash
 $ sftp -P 8022 root@localhost